Duncan Webb: Member of Parliament

+First term, 2017–2020

 In Webb's first term of Parliament, he served on various select committees including Regulations Review (2017–2020), Foreign Affairs, Defence and Trade (2017–2018), Justice (2018–2019), Finance and Expenditure (2017–2020) and Environment (as chair, 2019–2020).
 Webb's first member's bill, the Fair Trading (Oppressive Contracts) Amendment Bill, was introduced in March 2018 but was discharged that May without a first reading.

+Second term, 2020–2023

 During the 2020 New Zealand general election, Webb was re-elected in Christchurch Central, defeating National candidate Dale Stephens by 14,098 votes.
 On 2 November 2020, following the election, he became one of three junior whips for the Labour Party and was also appointed chair of the Finance and Expenditure select committee.
 After a June 2022 Cabinet reshuffle, in which senior whip Kieran McAnulty became a minister, Webb was promoted to senior whip.

 A private Bill on behalf of the Girl Guides Association (New Zealand branch), which was concerned with the disposition of property held by the association in Waitākere, was introduced by Webb in 2021.
 However, the social services committee recommended it not proceed.
 Webb's second member's bill, the Companies (Directors Duties) Amendment Bill, was introduced to the House on 23 September 2021.
 The purpose of the Bill is to make it clear that company directors can take actions that take into account wider matters other than the company's finances.

-On 31 January 2023, prime minister Chris Hipkins announced a Cabinet reshuffle, in which Webb was appointed a Minister outside of Cabinet, with the portfolios of Commerce and Consumer Affairs and State Owned Enterprises.
+On 31 January 2023, prime minister Chris Hipkins announced a Cabinet reshuffle, in which Webb was appointed a Minister outside of Cabinet, with the portfolios of commerce and consumer affairs and state owned enterprises.
+He held these positions until the government left office in November 2023.
+As commerce minister, Webb took responsibility for work regulating the supermarket industry.
+He appointed the first New Zealand Grocery Commissioner and instituted unit pricing regulations.
+With finance minister Grant Robertson, he announced a market study of the banking sector.
+As minister for state owned enterprises, he instituted reviews into KiwiRail disruptions and weather forecasting.

+Third term, 2023–present

+Webb was re-elected in Christchurch Central for a third time in October 2023, defeating Dale Stephens by a decreased margin of 1,841 votes.
+He is currently the Deputy Shadow Leader of the House and holds the justice, regulation, Earthquake Commission, and Christchurch Issues portfolios in the Shadow Cabinet of Chris Hipkins.

+On 5 December 2023, Webb was granted retention of the title The Honourable, in recognition of his term as a member of the Executive Council.

+Following a shadow cabinet reshuffle on 7 March 2025, Webb lost his Christchurch Issues portfolio but retained his other portfolios.
+On 21 October 2025, Webb announced that he would retire from politics at the next general election.